mbj/mutant/README.md

 ------------

 As mutant right now only supports rspec, install the gem `mutant-rspec` via your preferred method.
-It'll pull the `mutant` gem (in correct version), that contains the main engine.
+It'll pull the `mutant` gem (in the correct version), that contains the main engine.

 ```ruby
 gem install mutant-rspec